oliviervanbulck/countries-example-project/README.md

 Please organize, design, test and document your code as if it were going into production - then push your changes to the master branch.
 After you have pushed your code, you may submit the assignment on the assignment page.

-All the best and happy coding,
+All the best and happy coding.

-The Manuchar Team